harish-shivaram/shilly-jekyll/_posts/2007-03-17-hello-dubya.md

 date: 2007-03-17
 layout: post
 Author: Hech
-excerpt: If he is the best we can do for a world leader...
+description: If he is the best we can do for a world leader...
 image: /images/blog/1934.jpg
 ---